 Once you do, you should be able to work with all your photos as their own sequence, acting as a makeshift video file.
 You’re probably going to have a tough time working with this as is though, because each of these photos is still a high quality raw still that I shot with, and playing those in rapid succession is tough for a lot of computers to hanle.
 So at this point you can actually just go up to file, export, and export it in the format that you want to work with it for your video.
 For me I’ll just export it as a quicktime animation file, and save it to the folder for my project.

-But guys, that’s the basics of how to pull off a hyperlapse with the help of premiere pro and/or after effects.
+But guys, that’s the basics of how to pull off a hyperlapse with the help of Premiere Pro or After Effects.
 If you guys liked this video, let us know about it.
 Also, if you just want to use some awesome hyperlapses in your next video, I’ve linked a list of my favourite hyperlapse videos.

 If you liked this video, please give us a thumbs up and if you’d like to see more tutorials please go ahead and subscribe because we’re making new ones all the time.
 I hope you guys found it helpful.
 If you did, we’ve got lots of other Premiere Pro tutorials, After Effects tutorials and filmmaking tutorials!